mujin/mujinwebstackclientpy/MIGRATION.md

 Certain classes and packages have been renamed:

-- mujincontrollerclient → EITHER mujinwebstackclient OR mujinplanningserverclient
+- mujincontrollerclient → EITHER mujinwebstackclient OR mujinplanningclient
 - controllerclientbase → webstackclient
 - controllerclientraw → controllerwebclientraw
 - ControllerClientError → WebstackClientError